tommybazar/TBRaymarcherPlugin/Readme.md

 for loading .raw files into volumes, convenience functions for creating VolumeTextures from said .raw files, conversion functions to process data when it is imported etc.
 I tried to be very generous with comments, so check out `TextureUtilities.h`/`.cpp` and see for yourself.
+The easiest way to load DICOMs is through drag'n'dropping a single file from the series into the content browser.

 ### Volume loading
 All functionality discussed in this section can be found in `VolumeTextureToolkit/Public/VolumeAsset/VolumeAsset.h` and `VolumeTextureToolkit/Public/VolumeAsset/Loaders/VolumeLoader.h`